Maxim-Mazurok/google-api-typings-generator/gapi.client.mybusinessbusinessinformation-v1/readme.md

 # TypeScript typings for My Business Business Information API v1

-The My Business Business Information API provides an interface for managing business information on Google.
+The My Business Business Information API provides an interface for managing business information.
+Note - If you have a quota of 0 after enabling the API, please request for GBP API access.
 For detailed description please check [documentation](https://developers.google.com/my-business/).

 ## Installing